tombotXL/tomordonez.github.io-src/content/how-to-setup-vpn-linux-fedora.md

 To disable IPv6 from terminal:

     sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1
-    sudo sysctl -w net.ipv6.conf.default.disable_ipv6=1

 To re-enable IPv6:

     sudo sysctl -w net.ipv6.conf.all.disable_ipv6=0

-    sudo sysctl -w net.ipv6.conf.default.disable_ipv6=0
+Or edit the file directly with:

+    sudo vim /etc/sysctl.conf

+You can also disable IPv6 from your laptop Wifi Settings.

-If you disable IPv6 and you lose internet, you will realize that IPv4 is not enabled.
+If you disable IPv6 and you lose internet.
+Try restarting your laptop Wifi or Wifi card.

-If you cannot login to the router with the default credentials and you cannot disable IPv6, then the VPN might not work correctly.
+## Verify your IP

+Always check your IP with `https://hide.me/en/check` to review if IPv6 has been disabled.
+And check the new IP number.

 ## IPv6 alternative solution